Configuring data caches

 Cassandra includes integrated caching and distributes cache data around the cluster for you.
 When a node goes down, the client can read from another cached replica of the data.
 The integrated architecture also facilitates troubleshooting because there is no separate caching tier, and cached data matches what’s in the database exactly.
 The integrated cache solves the cold start problem by virtue of saving your cache to disk periodically and being able to read contents back in when it restarts—you never have to start with a cold cache.

-Typically, you enable either the partition key or row cache for a table.
-The main exception is for archive tables that are infrequently read.
-You should disable caching entirely for archive tables.
+Typically, you enable either the partition key or row cache for a table--not both.
+The main exception is for caching archive tables that are infrequently read.
+Disable caching entirely for archive tables.